learning-zone/react-basics/best-practices.md

 11. Functional components should be favored if we do not need to make use of React state.

-12. Anonymous functions shouldn't be used as handlers.
+12. Anonymous functions should not be used as handlers.

-13. Inline styles shouldn't be used inside component.
+13. Inline styles should not be used inside component.

 14. For a component to hide itself return null from render.